Thomas Henry Fitzgerald: Legacy

-While having varying financial success in his life (more down than up), Fitzgerald is remarked upon for his pioneering spirit – the desire to establish something greater than personal fortune despite all the failures and disappointments.
+While having varying financial success in his life (more down than up), Fitzgerald could be perceived as notable for his desire to establish something greater than personal fortune despite all the failures and disappointments.
 For many Irish people deciding upon Australia as their new home in the world the result was often similar.
 Fitzgerald anticipated rich and fertile far north Queensland that could house many people and feed even more.
 The areas he surveyed, from the Daintree down to Tully, are now popular tourist destinations and productive farm lands.

 He took the first difficult steps in establishing this region's modern agricultural industry.
 The rush that ensued, particularly encouraged by the successful methods of Fitzgerald's Alexandra mill, established an entire industry and contributed to the growth of a strong economy in North Queensland.

 Innisfail was originally the name for Fitzgerald's own property.
 The Surveyor-General called the town Geraldton, in Fitzgerald's honour, in 1882.
 However, a Russian ship bound for Geraldton in Western Australia arrived at the port to collect a load of jarrah wood.
 This would be the equivalent of a ship sailing up the Potomac River to Washington, D.C. to collect trees from the forests of Washington state.
 A public meeting was held in 1910 and the name of the town was officially changed to Innisfail.
 A school in North Mackay is also named in his honour.

 Other successes that Fitzgerald did not live to see were those of his children and their descendants.
 In his immediate family of 11, most notable was Charles Borromeo Fitzgerald, who held the seat of Mitchell from 1896 to 1902 and was appointed Attorney-General in the short-lived Labour ministry of Anderson Dawson—the first labour government in the world.
 Ironically, the Australian Labor Party was one of the primary drivers of the White Australia policy, looking to stop the influx of foreign labour into the Australian economy (in particular the sugar cane farms of North Queensland).
 In subsequent generations, the scions of the Thomas Henry Fitzgerald family would establish themselves in business, law (the succeeding generations of lawyers named James Francis Fitzgerald), education, the clergy and the military.

 Additional legacies of Fitzgerald exist.
 The place name of Te Kowai in Queensland was named by Fitzgerald after the flower of the same name he first saw in New Zealand as a younger man.